Economy of Somalia: Manufacturing

-Prior to the outbreak of the civil war in 1991, the roughly 53 state-owned small, medium and large manufacturing firms were foundering, with the ensuing conflict destroying many of the remaining industries.
+Prior to the outbreak of the civil war in 1991, the roughly 53 state-owned small, medium and large manufacturing firms were struggling, with the ensuing conflict destroying many of the remaining industries.
 However, primarily as a result of substantial local investment by the Somali diaspora, many of these small-scale plants have re-opened and newer ones have been created.
-The latter include fish-canning and meat-processing plants in the north, as well as about 25 factories in the Mogadishu area, which manufacture pasta, mineral water, confections, plastic bags, fabric, hides and skins, detergent and soap, aluminum, foam mattresses and pillows, fishing boats, carry out packaging, and stone processing.

-In 2001, investments in light manufacturing have expanded in Bosaso, Hargeisa and Mogadishu, in particular, indicating growing business confidence in the economy.
+In 2001, investments in light manufacturing had expanded in Bosaso, Hargeisa and Mogadishu, indicating growing business confidence in the economy.
 To this end, in 2004, an $8.3 million Coca-Cola bottling plant opened in Mogadishu, with investors hailing from various constituencies in Somalia.
 Various other sectors have also attracted foreign investment from the likes of General Motors and Dole Fruit.